 Angell Tennis is the brainchild of Paul Angell, a racquet engineer with over 25 years experience in racket development and composite engineering.
-Since 2012 he has been running his own brand of tennis racquets and created high-quality products such as the Angell Custom line, the Angell K7 Red and the Angell ASl 3.

 Paul Angell was a part of the team that created iconic products such as Dunlop Muscle Weave and Hot Melt technology to Slazenger’s Pro braided signature range.
 It was during this time that the concept of a custom racket matrix was conceived and utilized to quickly and competently produce top end frames for professional players.